staslebedenko/perfect-infra-via-pulumi/README.md

 Then prepare the following strings and run them from a local command prompt(or terminal in VSCode), so Pulumi can use them later on with pipelines.

+Be aware that this principal can expire and you will need to update it, if your pipelines stopped working.

 The first option is to set variables and secrect via Pulumi command line.

 ```